 Security holder and All fundamental As per offering Same regulations as

 regulatory approval of changes require memorandum conventional mutual

 fundamental changes security holder funds

-0 approval.
-The primary
+Tundamental enanges approval.
+The primary Turido

 ones are:

 Management and/or

 performance fee

 increases

 • Changes in the

 methodology of fee

 calculations

 • Changes in the fund's

 fundamental

 investment objectives

-• Change of manager
+Change of manager

 and/or any

 reorganization

 Proficiency Investment Funds in Canadian Securities Canadian Securities

 Requirement for Canada course, or Course, Derivatives Course, Derivatives

 MFDA Dealing Reps Canadian Funds Course Fundamentals Course, Fundamentals Course,

-or Canadian Securities or Chartered Financial or Chartered Financial
+In Bir Buning respo or Canadian Securities or Chartered Financial or Chartered Financial

 Course Analyst.
 These Analyst.
 These

 requirements are under requirements are under

-review by the MFDA and CSA and are likely review by the MFDA and CSA and are likely
+review by the MFDA review by the MFDA

+and CSA and are likely and CSA and are likely

 to change to change

 Proficiency Canadian Securities Basic licensing and a Basic licensing and a

 Requirement for IIROC Course + Conduct and requirement to Know requirement to Know

 Registered Reps Practices Handbook + Your Product (KYP) Your Product (KYP)

-0r- 90 Day Training + before selling to clients before selling to clients
+90 Day Training + before selling to clients before selling to clients

-Wealth Management Ũ
+Wealth Management

 Essentials (within 30

 months of licensing)